Swapnil-ingle/Swapnil-ingle.github.io/get-a-software-dev-job-as-a-fresher.md

 So before going ahead, ask yourself _"Do I love coding?
 Do I love sitting, staring at a computer screen for 10-12 hours a day?"_ If your answer is no, I feel like this field is not for you.

+Start with why, _“Why do you want to become a software dev?”_, do you have an idea that you’d like to bring to life?
+Do you like creating new things?
+Do you like computer programs and would love to learn how it all works?
+Having a purpose of what you’re doing will drive you for the rest of your career, make sure you have a purpose - motivation will wear off but your drive will remain.

 ## No break for freshers

 > "Nobody wants to hire a fresher, everyone wants an experienced guy"